Virginia Homemaker/Companion Annual Training

 Course Topics

-• Describe the difference between privacy and confidentiality
+• Understand the importance of patient privacy and confidentiality

 Course Description